 Halogen bulbs are extremely bright lights that are lightweight and small.
 Halogen bulbs are mainly made from glass and are typically used for outdoor lighting fixtures.
 Although they are made of glass, the proper way to handle halogen bulb disposal is not to toss them in your glass recycling.
 Since there is quartz in them, it does not have the same melting point as glass and would ruin other glass recycling items.

-It is recommended to wrap your halogen bulbs and toss them in the regular trash, but there mail-in and recycling centers to dispose of lightbulbs.
+It is recommended to wrap your halogen bulbs and toss them in the regular trash, but there are mail-in and recycling centers to dispose of lightbulbs.

 Related post: Complete Guide to the Best Time to Do Laundry